 Counselling psychologists offer guidance and support to people with mental health issues, or those struggling with their emotional wellbeing.
 They help children, adults, families and couples deal with a whole range of issues and life events, from trauma and bereavement to marriage guidance and PTSD.

 Like clinical psychologists, counselling psychologists work in health and social care services, as well as hospitals.
 But they’re also needed in more sectors and organisations, including schools, prisons and research facilities; they can also work privately as an independent practice.
+You can see all of the counselling courses we offer here.

 Educational psychologists work with children and young people to solve problems which may be hindering academic performance.
 They assess a child’s emotional wellbeing and mental health, offering guidance and support to help them deal with the challenges they face in day-to-day life.